 Foam rolling is an effective technique for alleviating muscle tension and enhancing mobility.
 By targeting major muscle groups and trigger points, foam rolling helps release knots caused by repetitive movements, such as those in dance.
 This practice prepares your muscles for the workout ahead, maximizes flexibility, and reduces post-exercise soreness.

-You are adding foam rolling to your routine to prime your muscles for the workout.
+You’re adding foam rolling to your routine to warm up your muscles for the workout.

 Lower Body Strengthening Exercises